DevOps-With-Babar-Zahoor/Docker/.github/ISSUE_TEMPLATE/docker-support-request-template.md

 ---
 name: Docker Support Request Template
 about: this template is being used to apply a help in performing a task in Docker repository and its related system.
 title: ''
-labels: help requestd, Docker
+labels: Docker, help wanted
 assignees: ''

 ---